Frederick II, Elector Palatine: Prince-elector of the Electoral Palatinate

 In March 1544, Frederick succeeded his brother Louis V as Prince-elector of the Palatinate.
-At Christmas of 1546 Frederick and his wife Dorothea took communion in the Protestant way in Heidelberg, which provoked Emperor Charles V displeasure.
+At Christmas of 1546 Frederick and his wife Dorothea took communion in the Protestant way in Heidelberg, which provoked Emperor Charles V's displeasure.
 For a while, Frederick took the side of the Protestant opposition.
 However, he soon rejoined the Emperor's Catholic cause.
 After this, Frederick prevented the introduction of Protestant Reformation in the Palatinate.
-Frederick II died in February 1556 in Alzey, he was succeeded by his former ward Otto Henry.
+Frederick II died in February 1556 in Alzey, and was succeeded by his former ward Otto Henry.